saviojabboOSK/IDESapp/README.md

 **Indoor Digital Environment System**

 IDES 2.0 turns the raw numbers coming from the sensors in your building into live, easy-to-read charts and plain-English insights.
+You open the dashboard, ask questions like "Show me today's temperature and humidity" or "Forecast CO₂ for the next two weeks", and the system draws the graphs for you – then keeps them up-to-date as new readings arrive.

+## 🆕 New in v2.0: Sensor-Based Architecture

+IDES 2.0 introduces a completely redesigned data architecture focused on individual sensors:

+- **Sensor Selection**: Choose sensors by MAC address or friendly nickname
+- **Sensor Management**: Assign nicknames to sensors in the Settings page
+- **Enhanced Graph Builder**: Select sensor first, then choose metrics from that sensor
+- **Custom Timeframes**: All predefined ranges plus custom date/time selection
+- **Backward Compatibility**: Existing v1.0 graphs continue to work seamlessly

+> **Upgrading from v1.0?** See the [Migration Guide](MIGRATION_GUIDE.md) for detailed instructions.
+2.0

+**Indoor Digital Environment System**

+IDES 2.0 turns the raw numbers coming from the sensors in your building into live, easy-to-read charts and plain-English insights.
 You open the dashboard, ask questions like “Show me today’s temperature and humidity” or “Forecast CO₂ for the next two weeks”, and the system draws the graphs for you – then keeps them up-to-date as new readings arrive.

 ---